neurogym/neurogym/docs/envs.md

 ### nalt_PerceptualDecisionMaking

+Doc:

-Logic: N-alternative forced choice task in which the subject has to integrate N stimuli to decide which one is higher on average.
+        N-alternative forced choice task in which the subject has

+        to integrate N stimuli to decide which one is higher on average.

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_ABORTED: given when breaking fixation. (def: -0.1, float)

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: 0., float)

+        timing: Description and duration of periods forming a trial.

+        stimEv: Controls the difficulty of the experiment. (def: 1., float)

+        n_ch: Number of choices. (def: 3, int)

 Reference paper:

 Missing paper name

 Missing paper link

 Default Period timing (ms)